Jonathan2251/lbd/_sources/gpu.txt

 Basicly CPU compiler is SISD (Single Instruction Single Data Architecture).
-The multimedia instructions in CPU are small scaled of SIMD (Single Instruction Multiple Data) for 4 or 16 element while GPU is a large scaled of SIMD processor needing to color millions of pixels of image in few micro seconds.
+The multimedia instructions in CPU are small scaled of SIMD (Single Instruction Multiple Data) for 4 or 16 elements while GPU is a large scaled of SIMD processor needing to color millions of pixels of image in few micro seconds.
-Since the 2D or 3D graphic processing providing large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core(grid) in N-Vidia processors.
+Since the 2D or 3D graphic processing provide large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core(grid) in N-Vidia processors.